 How Mix Design Affects Concrete Setting

 Your concrete’s mix design is composed of cement, coarse aggregates, fine aggregates, admixtures, water and air.
 Each of these elements plays a huge part in setting.
+Here are a few tips for your concrete mix design that will optimize your concrete setting:

 - Using larger coarse aggregates is more economical as it reduces the amount of cement per unit of volume, but it may cause issues with the workability of the mix.